ibm-cloud-architecture/refarch-kc/docs/demo/readme.md

 ## Step3: Simulate the ship in blue water

-From the home page goes to the `Simulate the bluewater` tile, then in the main page select one of the available fleet.
-Only the North Pacific has data as of now:
+From the home page, select the `Simulate the bluewater` tile.
+In the main page, select one of the available fleet.
+As of now, only the North Pacific has data:

 ![](kc-fleet-select.png)